gardrek/bollox/README.md

 # Differences compared to standard Lox #

 One important thing to note: bollox is not fully garbage collected.
-It uses reference counting with *no* cycle detection, so if you create a reference cycle, than memory can and will be leaked.
+It uses reference counting with *no* cycle detection, so if you create a reference cycle, that memory can and will be leaked.

 Strings support many of the same escape sequences as Rust:
 - `\n` - new line